-At the end of the submission, the clerk at the post office will hand you out three receipts, which will be considered as your temporary residence permit (always carry a copy with you whenever you're around and drop one to our Registrar's Office to confirm your enrolment).
+At the end of the submission process, the clerk at the post office will hand you out three receipts, which will be considered as your temporary residence permit (always carry a copy with you whenever you're around and drop one to our Registrar's Office to confirm your enrolment).

-The whole process will be complete in approximately 2 months (it could even take longer) and will cost you around 120 euros.
+The whole process will be complete in approximately 2 months (but it might even take longer) and will cost you around 120 euros.